 There’s another post where I’ve taken an open concept floor plan and “renovated” it.

 You might also enjoy this post featuring our old post-modern townhouse.
 It was light and airy, but actually very difficult to furnish.

-Below is a graphic that you can save to your pinterest boards for reference.
+Below is a graphic that you can save to your Pinterest boards for reference.

 The bottom line for an open concept floor plan that is too open; make it less open. ;]

-Adding some small walls can do wonders for creating separation of space, without losing that light open feeling, if that’s what you want.
+Adding some small walls can do wonders for creating a separation of space, without losing that light open feeling, if that’s what you want.
 I love how Nancy Keyes worked with Melissa Tardiff’s renovation.
 You can see some more examples of the small walls I’m talking about.

 Oh, and don’t forget this unfortunate mess of a renovation.
 And no, this apartment has still not sold.

 Here’s to a happy, healthy, prosperous and beautiful designed New Year for all!

 Dedicated to my amazing friend and colleague Liza Jones who lost her battle with metastatic breast cancer last Monday.